What is an API?

 This article was written by Ma-Keba Frye, SEO Content Writer at MuleSoft.

 Many people ask themselves, “What is an API?”
-API is the acronym for Application Programming Interface, which is a software intermediary that allows two applications to talk to each other.
-Each time you use the Facebook app, send an instant message, or check the weather on your phone, you’re using an API.
+API is the acronym for application programming interface — a software intermediary that allows two applications to talk to each other.
+APIs are an accessible way to extract and share data within and across organizations.